 I've been fishing through photo albums for any photographs that I might have that could relate to the prompt this week, but without much success, which doesn't surprise me.
 I know my late father-in-law enjoyed fishing when staying at the simple beach house at Malua Bay on the NSW South Coast, which he built himself in the early 1960s, and which is still standing, now amongst a lot of much more recent and more permanent homes, but I don't have any photos of him fishing, and my own father was never a fisherman.
 Gardening was his recreational activity of choice, and the only fish we had were some goldfish in an ornamental rock pool in the back garden.
 I remember one unfortunate occasion when the pool had to be covered with netting after some large birds flew in and decimated the resident fish population.

-The next photograph shows Jean, Ruby (behind), Mona and Jack relaxing on the grass after their picnic.
-Will was probably the photographer.
+The next photograph shows Jean, Flora (behind), Bess and Jack relaxing on the grass after their picnic.
+Will might have been the photographer.
 Son Jack's full name was John Waldwyn Berry, He was aged 23 when he was killed when serving in Italy with the NZ forces in 1943.
 He and his older brother Doug were two of my mother's favourite cousins and I've previously written a little more about him here.

 In this photo Jack is surveying the rural scene, with the river and the tents or huts in the distance.
 Another photo which I haven't included shows him attending to a boiling billy, no doubt so that the picnickers could enjoy a nice hot cuppa.
 Perhaps they had a bacon and egg pie for their lunch, as that was always one of Jean's favourites.